Randal Grichuk Player Props: Rockies vs. Giants

-On Tuesday, Randal Grichuk (.333 batting average in his past 10 games, with five doubles, a walk and three RBI) and the Colorado Rockies face the San Francisco Giants, whose starting pitcher will be John Brebbia.
-First pitch is at 8:40 PM ET.
+Randal Grichuk -- with a slugging percentage of .538 in his past 10 games, including six extra-base hits -- will be in action for the Colorado Rockies against the San Francisco Giants, with Logan Webb on the mound, on June 7 at 8:40 PM ET.

-In his previous game he had a one-hit performance (1-for-5) against the Royals.
+In his most recent game he had a one-hit performance (1-for-4) against the Giants.

 Randal Grichuk Game Info & Props vs. the Giants